rriley513/Number-Theory-Ciphers/README.txt

   frankensteinLONG.txt (195 lines including blanks, 11,580 words, the first
     five chapters of "Frankenstein")

-Total time: Almost exactly one month, over the span of May & June 2020.
+Total time: Almost exactly one month, as a personal project, over the span of May & June 2020.
-  Unknow hours.